daily3014/rbx-rules/README.md

-# Rules - Typed runtime argument validator for Roblox
+# Rules - Typed runtime argument validator for Roblox a
 ## Basic validators
 ### `Rules.void` - Ensures that the passed argument is *void*
 #### Signatures